 However, if we’re in tune with our clients it becomes a lot easier to create content just for them.
 Is there a common problem that comes up when talking to potential clients?
 Has someone asked you for advice on something?
 What do you already know that they could find useful?
 Not only will tailored content be more attractive to your ideal client, it will probably be a lot easier to promote on your end.
 After all, you created something to help them!

-I honestly feel like the most important thing you can do for your business is to get to know your clients as well as possible.
+I honestly feel like one of the most important things you can do for your business is to get to know your clients as well as possible.
 Everything else tends to fall into place after that.
 Now go forth, date, and become a dream client magnet!

 brand epiphany is a brand strategy and design studio • powered by sunshine and ♥ since 2015